Succinct Explanations With Cascading Decision Trees: Experiments

-To empirically evaluate the explainability and accuracy of the cascading decision trees algorithm, we collect three datasets from UCI machine learning repositories\footnote{http://archive.ics.uci.edu/ml/index.php/} as our benchmark set.
-The UCI machine learning datasets are standard benchmarks for comparing the performance of tree-based classification methods.
-We select these three binary classification datasets out of the 32 UCI datasets~\cite{constrained04zhao}.
-We select only the binary classification tasks, as our method provides explanations for positive classifications.
-While our method could be applied to multiclass classification, the user must pick a class to focus on creating succinct explanations, which is not clear from the UCI datasets.
-Additionally, we select only the datasets with exclusively numeric features, as the underlying library, sccikit-learn\footnote{The decision trees module in scikit-learn is also used as the implementation for the classic decision trees algorithm in our evaluation.}, of our implementation is limited in this respect.
+\para{Experiment Setup.} To evaluate Cascading Decision Trees, we collect ten binary classification datasets from UCI machine learning repository\footnote{http://archive.ics.uci.edu/ml/index.php/}.
+These datasets are standard benchmarks for comparing the performance of tree-based classification methods~\cite{constrained04zhao}.
+Additionally, since the underlying library, scikit-learn\footnote{For a fair comparison, the decision trees module in scikit-learn is also used for all three baselines in our evaluation.}, of our implementation needs numerical features, Cascading Decision Trees adopts a standard one-hot encoder to add several indicator variables in the datasets.
+Explanations are computed using the features after encoding.

-Each of the three UCI datasets reflect tasks clearly benefit from more succinct explanations for positive predictions.
-They are: \begin{enumerate} \item Classification of breast cancer. ``Positive'' samples mean the tumor turns out to be malignant, while ``Negative'' samples are benign. \item Detection of free electrons in the ionosphere. ``Positive'' samples show the detecting signals fail to detect the free electrons; the signals just pass through the ionosphere. ``Negative'' samples show some evidence of the stucture in the ionosphere. \item Discrimination of objects.
-This dataset includes bouncing sonar signals off a mine (metal cylinder) at various angles and under various conditions. ``Positive'' samples indicate the object is indeed a rock not a mine, while ``Negative'' samples indicate the object is a mine. \end{enumerate}
+\para{Baselines.} We compared the accuracy of our model against three baselines.
+They are 1) classic decision trees with PI-explanation, 2) sequential covering, and 3) classic decision trees with bounded depth.
+They were designed to provide better interpretability than the classic decision trees model while still preserving the prediction accuracy.

+Decision trees with prime implicant (PI) explanations~\cite{ShihCD18,NEURIPS2019_7392ea4c,AudemardKR2020,Joao2020,izza2020explaining,darwiche2020reasons} serve as our major baseline in this paper, since they target providing the minimal explanation to the decision tree model.
+PI-explanation is computed in the post-hoc fashion (decision rule pruning) for instances classified by the model~\cite{ShihCD18,izza2020explaining}.
+It first builds a classic decision tree model and then computes a subset-minimal set of feature values that entail the same prediction.
+Thus it provides a explanation no longer than the original, unpruned decision tree model without any loss of prediction accuracy.
+We denote PI-explanation as the name of this baseline in our paper.

+Sequential covering~\cite{COHEN1995115,Furnkranz99} is a popular, separate-and-conquer rule learning algorithm based on the closed-world assumption.
+Every time, it learns a single rule, removes the data that this rule covers and then repeats the same process until the terminated condition is reached.
+It finally connects all of the learned rules sequentially during the training phase.
+Sequential covering has many variants, in our setting, every time, the algorithm tries to learn a rule that classifies as many positive examples as possible while keeping the negative examples not covered.

+Classic decision trees with bounded depth uses the library in scikit-learn as our base classic decision tree inducer, which is built upon the CART~\cite{Breiman84Classification} method.